hanrick2000/blog/tools/pub/Awesome Tips about Google Assistant.md

   - Send a text to Bob saying we'll be 10 minutes late
 - [Email](https://assistant.google.com/services/a/uid/000000a4618d362f)
   - What time is my next flight?
-  - When does my package arrive?
+  - **When does my package arrive?**, where is my package from Walmart?
+    - We can also find this info from the Assistant Card.
   - When is my bill due?
   - Send an email to xx
 - [Calendar](https://assistant.google.com/services/a/uid/0000000553572ba4)